denniszielke/hackbotadvanced/README.md

 3. Click Run again when prompted.
 4. This will take about 5 minutes and does the setup of prerequired software: Visual Studio Code, NodeJs, Git, Google Chrome, Fiddler4

+## Register your bot with Microsoft
+Go to https://dev.botframework.com/bots and create a new bot.
+Give it a name and enter the application insights values from the initial resource deployment